Skip to content

 🚩 Employers liability insurance is a legal requirement if you have staff

-Whether you own a construction firm or are a self-employed plasterer, insurance can financially protect you if something goes wrong at work.
+Whether you own a plastering company or are a self-employed plasterer, insurance can financially protect you if something goes wrong at work.

 Without insurance you could end up paying some very high costs if your equipment is stolen, your employee is hurt, or your work damages someone's home.